SalomePlatform/adao/doc/en/ref_algorithm_EnsembleKalmanFilter.rst

 compared to the :ref:`section_ref_algorithm_UnscentedKalmanFilter`, whose qualities are similar for non-linear systems.

+We notice that there is no analysis performed at the initial time step (numbered 0 in the time indexing) because there is no forecast at this time (the background is stored as a pseudo analysis at the initial time step).
+If the observations are provided in series by the user, the first one is therefore not used.

 In case of linear of "slightly" non-linear operators, one can easily use the :ref:`section_ref_algorithm_ExtendedKalmanFilter` or even the :ref:`section_ref_algorithm_KalmanFilter`, which are often far less expensive